 These Five Things, All Year Long: A Non-Freaked Out Approach to Literacy Instruction Across the Content Areas

 Which instructional skills and curricular emphases matter most for long-term student flourishing?
 That’s a question I’ve been exploring in my classroom and on my blog for years.
-This keynote is shares key insights from my all-day literacy workshop on the five instructional habits that make for powerful, impactful classrooms and schools.
+This keynote shares key insights from my all-day literacy workshop on the five instructional habits that make for powerful, impactful classrooms and schools.
 As I lay out the elements of my literacy framework — argument, reading, writing, speaking/listening, and character — I share student stories and clips from the classroom to keep the discussion grounded in the real world.

-This keynote’s material can be explored, in depth, through my ebook These Five Things, All Year Long: The Non-Freaked Out Literacy Framework.
+This keynote’s material can be explored in depth through my ebook These Five Things, All Year Long: The Non-Freaked Out Literacy Framework.